BagpipesOrg/docusaurus/docs/nodes/chainTx.md

 :::
 ### 3. Execute Method Once
-You can execute and transaction the chain individually, without it being part of thw scenario workflow.
+You can execute and transaction the chain individually, without it being part of the scenario workflow.
 Just click `Run Method Once` and you will get the output below.

 <img src={require('@site/static/img/chainQuery2.png').default}  width="500"/>